STATUTES

 Article 6 – Revocation of membership

-1) Resignation sent to the Board of Directors
+1. By submitting a formal resignation to the Board of Directors

-Article 7 – Resources
+Article 7 – Revenue

-– Income from its assets and equipment
+– income from assets and facilities.

 Article 8 – The Board of Directors

-2. The Board of Directors is made up of at least 5 members.
+2. The Board of Directors comprises a minimum of five members.

 Election of the executive body